backdrop-contrib/samlauth/README.md

 DEBUGGING
 ---------

+Hopefully the 'Debugging' options in the configuration screen are of enough support to be able to get SAML login working.
+In particular, turn on "Log incoming SAML messages" to be able to inspect the contents of SAML assertions for the names of attributes containing data that needs to be written into Drupal user accounts.
+(After trying to log in through the IdP, Drupal's "Recent log messages" should contain the XML message that contains the assertion / attributes.)

-Besides the debugging options available in the configuration screen, you can use third party tools to help debug your SSO flow with SAML.
-The following are browser extensions that can be used on Linux, macOS and Windows:
+If needed, you can use third party tools to help debug your SSO flow with SAML.
+The following are browser extensions that can be used on Linux, macOS and
+Windows:

 Google Chrome:
 - SAML Chrome Panel: https://chrome.google.com/webstore/detail/saml-chrome-panel/paijfdbeoenhembfhkhllainmocckace